Can Dehydration Cause Lower Back Pain?

 Eat More Foods with High Water Content

-Intake of vegetables and fruits such as watermelon, cucumber, tomatoes, celery, etc. These foods have high water content and can help the body to replenish water as well as provide other nutrients.
+Intake of vegetables and fruits, such as watermelon, cucumber, tomatoes, and celery.
+These foods have high water content and can help the body replenish water, as well as provide other essential nutrients.

 -